 An order for the delivery of BMP-3 infantry fighting vehicles that the Russian Defense Ministry suspended three years earlier over inferior quality will be completed, a defense industry official said 24 September 2013.
 The vehicles, manufactured in 2010 at the Kurganmashzavod plant, “were criticized by the Defense Ministry” when they were first made, Oleg Bochkarev, deputy head of the governmental Military Industrial Commission, said in an interview with RIA Novosti.

 The vehicle has since been modernized and given “a large number of various modifications,” he said, adding that the product is in high demand on foreign markets.
 “This equipment will function for a long time yet,” Bochkarev said.
 First Deputy Defense Minister Alexander Sukhorukov said last year that Kurganmashzavod had been fined 3 billion rubles ($90 million) over its failure to deliver BMP-3s on time and meet the required quality standards.

-The Defense Ministry and Concern "Tractor plants" have signed a contract for the supply of several hundred infantry fighting vehicles BMP-3, he told Tass on Tuesday vice president and co-owner of the concern Albert Bakova.
+The Defense Ministry and Concern "Tractor plants" signed a contract for the supply of several hundred infantry fighting vehicles BMP-3, vice president and co-owner of the concern Albert Bakova told Tass.
 "We have signed a three-year contract with the Ministry of Defence on the BMP-3.
 The number in the hundreds of cars," - a spokesman said.
 According to him, in the course of serial production of BMP-3 armored vehicles in the design has been made more than 1.5 thousand.